 The Southwest Florida Water Management District (District) has been directed by the State Legislature to establish minimum flows for flowing watercourses within its boundary.
 As currently defined by statute, "the minimum flow for a given watercourse shall be the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area."
-For minimum flows development, each water management district of the state or the Florida Department of Environmental Protection identify specific metrics or criteria that can be associated with significant harm.
-Once adopted into the District's Water Levels and Rates of Flow Rules within the Florida Administrative Code, minimum flows can be used for water supply planning, water use permitting and environmental resource regulation.
+Each water management district of the state or the Florida Department of Environmental Protection identify specific metrics or criteria that can be associated with significant harm and used for minimum flows development.
+Once adopted into the District's Water Levels and Rates of Flow Rules within the Florida Administrative Code, minimum flows are used for water supply planning, water use permitting and environmental resource regulation.

 This report summarizes minimum flows for the Lower Peace River and Lower Shell Creek developed by the District as part of a comprehensive reevaluation of minimum flows previously established for the Lower Peace River.
-The newly developed minimum flows for the Lower Peace River are identified in this report as "recommended" for current consideration by the District Governing Board for incorporation into District Rules.
-In contrast, the newly developed minimum flows for Lower Shell Creek are identified in this report as "proposed" rather than "recommended, as investigation of Lower Shell Creek minimum flows status and need for a recovery and/or prevention strategy is ongoing.
-Following completion of the investigation, District staff will update the Lower Shell Creek minimum flows status in this report and change the designation of the minimum flows for Lower Shell Creek from "proposed" to "recommended" for consideration by the District Governing Board for incorporation into District Rules.
-For minimum flow purposes, the Lower Peace River is defined as the river segment from the U. S. Geological Survey Peace River at Arcadia, Florida gage downstream to Charlotte Harbor.
+For minimum flow purposes, the Lower Peace River is defined as the river segment from the U.S. Geological Survey (USGS) Peace River at Arcadia, Florida gage downstream to Charlotte Harbor.
 Lower Shell Creek is defined as the segment of the creek that extends from the Hendrickson Dam at Shell Creek Reservoir to the confluence of Shell Creek with the Lower Peace River.

 The District previously developed minimum flows for the Lower Peace River and drafted proposed minimum flows for Lower Shell Creek in 2010.
-In July 2010, minimum flows for the Lower Peace River were adopted into District rules that became effective in August 2010.
-The established Lower Peace River minimum flows rule requires the reevaluation of the minimum flows within five years of their adoption to incorporate additional ecological data.
-In response to this timeline, the District completed an initial reevaluation of the minimum flows in 2015 and has currently scheduled completion of a more comprehensive reevaluation for 2020.
+Following an independent, scientific peer review process, minimum flows were adopted into District rules in July 2010 for the Lower Peace River and became effective in August 2010.
+Minimum flows were not established for Lower Shell Creek at that time based on an identified need for development and implementation of a recovery strategy to achieve the minimum flows proposed for the creek, which were not being met.

-In support of the comprehensive reevaluation described in this report, recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek were developed using the best information available, as required by the Florida Statutes, and were based on all relevant environmental values identified in the Florida Water Resource Implementation Rule for consideration when setting minimum flows.
+The established Lower Peace River minimum flows rule required reevaluation of the minimum flows within five years of their adoption to incorporate additional ecological data.
+In response to this requirement, the District completed an initial reevaluation of the minimum flows for the Lower Peace River in 2015 and scheduled completion of a more comprehensive reevaluation for 2020.

-For the comprehensive minimum flows reevaluation, the District: updated hydrologic data sets used in the analyses; re-mapped the bathymetry of the Lower Peace River; Lower Myakka and
+In support of the comprehensive reevaluation described in this report, new, recommended minimum flows for the Lower Peace River and Lower Shell Creek were developed using the best information available, as required by the Florida Statutes, The recommended minimum flows were also based on all relevant environmental values identified in the Florida Water Resource Implementation Rule for consideration when setting minimum flows.

-Charlotte Harbor; produced a LiDAR-based high resolution digital elevation model for the area; refined a hydrodynamic model used to predict salinity, water level and temperature in the system; and expanded application of the hydrodynamic model to the entire Charlotte Harbor.
-In addition, habitat modeling for a number of estuarine dependent fish species and Blue Crab, water quality analysis and floodplain inundation analysis for the upper portion of the Lower Peace River were conducted.
+For the comprehensive reevaluation, the District: updated hydrologic data sets used in the analyses; re-mapped the bathymetry of the Lower Peace River; Lower Myakka and Charlotte Harbor; produced a LiDAR-based high resolution digital elevation model for the area; refined a hydrodynamic model used to predict salinity, water level and temperature in the system; and expanded application of the hydrodynamic model to the entire Charlotte Harbor.
+In addition, habitat modeling for seven estuarine dependent fish species and Blue Crab, water quality analysis and floodplain inundation analysis for the upper portion of the Lower Peace River were conducted.